XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

 The `rg_penalty` loss from main_fullbatch code:
 `rg_penalty = torch.mean((scaled_pred / scale_factor - pred)**2)`
-needs *two full-graph forward passes* to compute; all good in full-batch.
+needs *two full-graph forward passes* to compute; fine in full-batch.

 In the mini-batch, its computationally infeasible.
 We *cannot* check a *global* scale-invariance property using a small subgraph.